Serving

 7. Split CHILIS lengthwise from just under the caps to the tips.
 Remove seed and veins only to the extent you want to control hotness.

-9. Option, see Note-7 - heat 4 T Oil in a well seasoned iron skillet (don't try this in your sauté pan) and fry fish over moderate heat turning once until lightly browned on both sides.
+1. Option, see Note-7 - heat 4 T Oil in a well seasoned iron skillet and fry fish over moderate heat until lightly browned on both sides.
 Remove from the oil and drain on paper towels.

-10. Measure 2 Tablespoons of the Oil into a coverable sauté pan and heat over moderate flame.
-Fry Nigella Seeds for about 15 seconds, then stir in Onion mix.
+2. Measure 2 Tablespoons of the Oil into a coverable sauté pan and heat over moderate flame.
+Fry Nigella Seeds for about 15 seconds, then stir in Aromatics mix.
 Fry stirring for a few minutes, then stir in Potatoes and 1 c Water.
 Cover and simmer until potatoes are nearly done, about 20 minutes.

-11. Stir Cauliflower, Eggplant, Green Chilis and Salt (and a little water if it's too dry).
+3. Stir in Cauliflower, Eggplant, Green Chilis and Salt (and a little water if it's too dry).
 Simmer, stirring a couple of times, for about 8 minutes until cauliflower is just crisp tender.

-12. Adjust liquid if needed and taste for Salt.
-Stir in Fish and simmer covered just long enough for it to be hot.
+4. Adjust liquid if needed and taste for Salt.
+Stir in Fish and simmer covered just long enough for it to be hot (or just long enough to be cooked through if you didn't fry it).

-13. Garnish with chopped Cilantro amd serve with plenty of steamed Basmati rice.
+5. Garnish with chopped Cilantro amd serve with plenty of steamed Basmati rice.
+Reheating may degrade texture a little, but the flavor will be even better.

 NOTES:

-3. Eggplant: Use goose egg size Indian eggplants if you can, otherwise any long narrow variety.
+Use goose egg size Indian eggplants if you can (but not white ones - they have tough skins).
+Otherwise any long narrow variety.
 In either case, split in half and then into pieces about 1 inch long, skin on.
-If all you have is purple globes, peel with a vegetable peeler and cube about 1 inch on a side.
+If all you have is big purple globes, peel with a vegetable peeler and cube about 1 inch on a side.

-4. Chili Powder: Reshampatti is good here, or Korean if you don't have that.
-See my Chili Page for details.
+Reshampatti is good here, or Korean if you don't have that.
+For details see our Indian Chilis page.

-5. Chilis, Green I use four Indian hot green chilis or two Serrano split from under the cap to the tip.
-This adds just enough hotness to be effective.
-Feel free to use more if you like, less, or none.
+Two Serrano split from under the cap to the tip add just enough hotness to be noticed.
+Feel free to use more if you like, less, or even none.
+For details see our Indian Chilis page.

-6. Oil: Technically this should be Mustard Oil, which needs to be brought up to the smoke point for a couple seconds, then cooled a bit before proceeding.
+Technically this should be Mustard Oil, which needs to be brought up to the smoke point for a second, then cooled a bit before proceeding.
 This removes the pungency.
-Pure Olive Oil (not Virgin) works just fine and there's no need to heat it to smoking.
+Pure Olive Oil (not Virgin) works fine too, but don't take that up to smoking.
+For details see our Mustard Oil page.

-7. Method: Indian recipes of this sort very often have you dust the fish and sometimes the potatoes lightly with a little salt and turmeric, then fry them separately until light golden.
-This step does provide a unique flavor but also adds complexity.
-It can be skipped without ruining the dish.
+Indian recipes of this sort very often have you dust the fish and sometimes the potatoes lightly with a little salt and turmeric, then fry them separately until light golden.
+This step provides a unique flavor but also adds complexity.
+It can be skipped without ruining the dish, but the flavor will be noticeably less complex.